-Since inception, inflation in China has not materially affected our results of operations.
-According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2018, December 2019 and December 2020 were increases of 1.9%, 4.5% and 0.2%, respectively.
-Although we have not been materially affected by inflation in the past, we may be affected if China experiences higher rates of inflation in the future.
+Since inception, inflation in China has not materially affected the Group's results of operations.
+According to the National Bureau of Statistics of China, the year-over-year percent changes in the consumer price index for December 2019, December 2020 and December 2021 were increases of 4.5%, 0.2% and 1.5%, respectively.
+Although the Group has not been materially affected by inflation in the past, it may be affected if China experiences higher rates of inflation in the future.